Are you covered for 2015?

 It can be overwhelming to find the right health plan for you and your family.
 Before you get started, it is important to understand another big change happening in health insurance.
 Starting in 2014, all health insurance newly sold to individuals and small businesses must be classified as one of the four levels of coverage – bronze, silver, gold or platinum.
 In addition, a “catastrophic” plan will be available to those who are under 30 years old or can provide a certification that they are without affordable coverage or are experiencing hardship.

 This system will make it easier for you to compare plans.
 You can choose to pay a higher monthly premium for a platinum or gold plan so that when you need medical coverage, you pay less.
 Or you can choose to pay a lower monthly premium for a silver or bronze plan, but when you need medical coverage, you pay more.
 It’s up to you.

 If you need help understanding the levels of coverage and making a choice that works for you and your family, Covered California will have help available in person, online or by phone starting later in the year for coverage that begins on January 1, 2015.

 How much does health insurance cost?

 Many people who want health insurance are concerned about the cost.
-Starting in 2014, individuals seeking health coverage will be helped to afford it in three ways:
+As of 2014, individuals seeking health coverage are helped to afford it in three ways:

 - Tax credits: Tax credits are available to help lower the cost of health coverage for individuals and families who meet certain income requirements and do not have affordable health insurance from an employer or a government program that meets minimum coverage requirements.
 When you enroll in a health plan through Covered California, tax credits can be immediately applied to the insurance premium, which reduces the amount you pay each month.
 To find out more about tax credits and how the sliding scale works based on your income, visit here.